ScriptJayT/ScriptJayT/README.md

 <a href="https://www.gnu.org/software/bash/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/gnu_bash/gnu_bash-icon.svg" alt="bash" width="40" height="40"/> </a> (And this, because I'm too lazy to remember the steps to setup the previous two 😉)

-At this time, I'm interested in learning how to build mobile and desktop applications, and I am planning to test Tauri and Elektron. <br>
+At this time, I'm interested in learning how to build mobile and desktop applications, and I am planning to test Tauri and Electron. <br> The latter with which I am building a full-spec todo-app for my own use.
-I might even look into using a framework like Svelte or Astro.
+On that same project-plank is the task of building a CMS of my own. 🌪

-But that will have to wait; 'caus first on the list is building a CMS of my own. 🌪
+I don't really use frameworks at the moment but I have seen some like Astro and Svelte which peeked my interest, however Vite will probably be the first to check out.

 ## Languages I actually speak